vtex-apps/search-result/docs/README.md

 # Search Result

-The VTEX Search Result app is responsible for handling the result fetched in the [VTEX Search API_](https://documenter.getpostman.com/view/845/vtex-search-api/Hs43#8b71745e-00f9-6c98-b776-f4468ecb7a5e) and displaying it to users.
+VTEX Search Result app is responsible for handling the result fetched by the [VTEX Search API_](https://documenter.getpostman.com/view/845/vtex-search-api/Hs43#8b71745e-00f9-6c98-b776-f4468ecb7a5e) and displaying it to users.

 Therefore, the app exports all store blocks expected in a search results page, such as the result filters and the product gallery.